Institution code: H12

 Harper Adams University campus (and location of work placement)*

-It has been developed for students who wish to study a non-rural course at Harper Adams.
+This route has been developed for students interested in property management across both town and country settings.
 There are more than 440,000 people employed in real estate activities in the UK, with a growing demand for more real estate professionals.

 Not sure which course is right for you?
 Try our Course Comparison tool to compare modules taught on different courses.